ShaonMajumder/JobGenie.ai/README.md

 ## <a id="notes"></a>🧠 Development Notes (WIP)

+-   Planned features and improvements:
+    SMTP failure told app to setup smtp through web interface if api key is missing, app to show message to setup through web interface Is it possible to rewrite those parts in .env file through web interface?
+    If there is no subscription plan, app to show message to setup through web interface there is no landing page for jobgenie, need registration with google , login with google is needed

 -   🚧 Adding richer analytics for:
     -   Per-job success probability signals
     -   Which prompts lead to higher ATS scores